kamal-hamza/Leetcode/README.md

-Hello this is the place where I will post sdolutions to any leetcode problems that I solve.
+Hello this is the place where I will post solutions to any leetcode problems that I solve.